v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/set-up-atp-safe-links-policies.md

 ## Step 2: Define (or review) the ATP Safe Links policy that applies to everyone

 When you have Advanced Threat Protection in Office 365 Enterprise, you will have a default ATP Safe Links policy that applies to everyone in your organization.
+Make sure to review, and if needed, edit your default policy.

 1. Go to [https://protection.office.com](https://protection.office.com) and sign in with your work or school account.